COGS9/ucsd-cogs9/pages/syllabus.md

 - Gradescope will be used for assignment/project submissions and taking quizzes/exams

 ## Course Objectives
-- Understand core data science concepts and examine their application
+- Understand core data science concepts and examine their application in cognitive science
-- Learn to think critically about data, and how to approach problems with a “data-first” mindset
+- Learn to think critically about cognitive science datasets, and how to approach problems with a “data-first” mindset
 - Introduce the basics of data visualization and practice basic storytelling about data
 - Describe potential pitfalls of data analyses, how to identify them, and how to avoid them
 - Discuss data privacy and ethical concerns with real-world examples
-- Explain examples of real-world data science projects that have been pivotal for understanding aspects of human behavior, language, and society that have helped scientific progress, and business
+- Explain examples of real-world data science projects that have been pivotal for understanding aspects of neuroscience, human behavior, language, and society that have helped scientific progress

 ## Grading & Attendance